SWIFTSIM/swiftgalaxy/docs/source/halo_catalogues/index.rst

 :mod:`swiftgalaxy` uses a helper class to create a uniform interface to outputs from different halo finders.
 Provided a python library to read the halo catalogues already exists, this helper class is usually lightweight and easy to create.
 Currently, the SOAP, Caesar and Velociraptor catalogue formats have built-in support.
 Other halo finders may be supported on request -- pull requests to the repository are also welcome.

-The second argument to create a :class:`~swiftgalaxy.reader.SWIFTGalaxy` is an instance of a class derived from the base helper class :class:`~swiftgalaxy.halo_finders._HaloCatalogue`, such as :class:`~swiftgalaxy.halo_catalogues.Velociraptor`.
+The second argument to create a :class:`~swiftgalaxy.reader.SWIFTGalaxy` is an instance of a class derived from the base helper class :class:`~swiftgalaxy.halo_finders._HaloCatalogue`, such as :class:`~swiftgalaxy.halo_catalogues.SOAP`.
 This object has multiple roles.
 It will be aware of:

   + the location of the halo catalogue files;
   + how to extract the properties of a galaxy of interest from those files;